smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: dcat:theme
         type: Property
     title:
-      description: 'This property contains a name given to the Dataset.
-It corresponds with the ''Title'' mandatory property of DCAT-AP 2.0.1.
-This property can be repeated for parallel language versions of the name.'
+      description: Property.
+This property contains a name given to the Dataset.
+It corresponds with the 'Title' mandatory property of DCAT-AP 2.0.1.
+This property can be repeated for parallel language versions of the name.
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI type.
-It has to be Dataset'
+      description: Property.
+NGSI type.
+It has to be Dataset
       enum:
         - Dataset
       type: string
       x-ngsi:
         type: Property
     updateDate:
-      description: 'This property contains the most recent date on which the Dataset was changed or modified.'
+      description: 'Property.
+Model:''dct:modified''.
+This property contains the most recent date on which the Dataset was changed or modified.'
       format: date-time
       type: string
       x-ngsi:
         model: dct:modified
         type: Property
     version:
-      description: 'This property contains a version number or other version designation of the Dataset'
+      description: 'Property.
+Model:''owl:versionInfo''.
+This property contains a version number or other version designation of the Dataset'
       type: string
       x-ngsi:
         model: owl:versionInfo
         type: Property
     versionNotes:
-      description: 'This property contains a description of the differences between this version and a previous version of the Dataset.
+      description: 'Property.
+Model:''adms:versionNotes''.
+This property contains a description of the differences between this version and a previous version of the Dataset.
 This property can be repeated for parallel language versions of the version notes.'
       items:
         type: string
       type: array